tutoriel étui à couteau en cuir

 leather knife case

-Trace, using the drypoint compass, the seam line on the 2 main pieces because it will be a seam with a double scratch.
+Using the dry point compass, trace the seam line on the 2 main pieces because it will be a seam with a double seam.

-Take as a reference the distance between the edge and the center of one of the sides of the martyr piece to know where to draw the seam line.
+Use the distance between the edge and the center of one side of the martyred piece as a guide to know where to draw the seam line.

 leather knife case